martinvonz/jj/docs/revsets.md

 Jujutsu attempts to resolve a symbol in the following order:

-1. `root`
-2. Tag name
+1. Tag name
-3. Branch name
+2. Branch name
-4. Git ref
+3. Git ref
-5. Commit ID or change ID
+4. Commit ID or change ID

 ## Operators